c4pt0r/pfs/agfs-shell2/README.md

 3. **Pipeline execution**: How stdout of one process becomes stdin of the next
 4. **I/O Redirection**: Unix-style file redirection with `<`, `>`, and `>>`
 5. **Variables and substitution**: Shell variable expansion and command substitution
+6. **Control flow**: Conditional execution with if/then/elif/else/fi statements
+7. **Conditional testing**: File and string tests using test and [ ] commands
-6. **Directory navigation**: Working directory concept with relative path resolution
+8. **Directory navigation**: Working directory concept with relative path resolution
-7. **Tab completion**: Interactive command and path completion using readline
+9. **Tab completion**: Interactive command and path completion using readline
-8. **AGFS Integration**: How to build applications using distributed/pluggable filesystems
+10. **AGFS Integration**: How to build applications using distributed/pluggable filesystems
-9. **Python implementation**: Pure Python implementation without subprocess module
+11. **Python implementation**: Pure Python implementation without subprocess module

 ### Key Design Decisions